FulgerX2007/grafana-sheduled-reports/README.md

 ## Prerequisites

 - Grafana 10.3 or higher (for managed service accounts)
-- Grafana Image Renderer plugin or service
+- Chromium/Chrome browser (automatically installed in Docker, or system-installed for standalone deployments)
 - Go 1.21+ (for building)
 - Node.js 18+ (for building)